Awesimous/feld-m_case/README.md

 - **Customer Lifetime Value (CLV)**: Extend the customer dimension table to include metrics for calculating CLV.
 - **Churn Analysis**: Identify customers who have stopped making purchases and analyze potential reasons.
 - **Sales Forecasting**: Use time series analysis on the sales data to predict future sales trends.

+### Challenges:
+- **Issues with sqlite and dbt**: Could not get sqlite to work in combination with dbt (maybe due to new dbt version?!)
+- **Load csv files into postgres db**: Format of csv file, Null values to be replaced